How to collect supplier emissions data for CBAM compliance (step-by-step guide)

 CBAM requires data calculated using its approved methodology, based on the EU’s Monitoring and Reporting Regulation (MRR).

 This differs from standard LCA practices, which often cover broader lifecycle impacts and aren’t designed to align with regulatory reporting.
-As a result, LCAs and EPDs may be useful for other purposes, but they’re not sufficient for CBAM compliance.
+As a result, LCAs and EPDs may support sustainability reporting, but they are not sufficient for CBAM compliance or for managing certificate exposure from 2026 imports.

 How do you collect supplier emissions data for CBAM compliance?